Jeflux/LinuxBrightness/README.md

 -[percentage] lowers brightness by percentage [percentage] sets brightness to percentage

-example: brightness +10 - Raises brightness by 10%
+example: backlight +10 - Raises brightness by 10%
 ```